Take the First Step Toward Your Health Care Career Now!

 You can advance your career by becoming a registered nurse.
 Or, you can choose to teach health services in a trade school or community college.

-The lowest ten percent of surgical teach make in the vicinity of $32K.
-The median salary for surgical techs more than $46K, and the top 10 percent of your colleagues are earning $67K annually.
+The lowest ten percent of surgical technicians made in the vicinity of $33,500 in 2019.
+The median salary for surgical technicians was more than $48,000, and the top 10 percent earned $71,400 annually.

 You’ll find that the highest paying industries are outpatient centers, doctors' offices, and hospitals, which pay a bit above or right around that median salary.
 If you’re working in a hospital, expect irregular hours with nights, weekends, and holidays on the schedule.
 Also, some of your shifts will be more than eight hours.

-Faster than average employment growth is projected for your chosen field.
-Which means, there will be in excess of 12,000 new jobs opening through 2026.
-As long as the program you’ve completed is accredited, and you go after those certifications, you should easily find yourself a job.
+Faster than average employment growth of 7% is projected between 2019 and 2029.
+As long as the program you’ve completed is accredited, and you earn your certifications, you should easily find a job.